Visitors, guests, and full and part-time residents often look for a new way to explore Sarasota. Key Culinary Tours is the perfect answer!

-We decided to begin our tours with St. Armands Circle because of its rich history and circus tradition.
+We decided to begin our food tours with St. Armands Circle because of its rich history and circus tradition.
 Thousands of people stroll the unique shops and gourmet restaurants each day and it is one of the most exquisite and charming retail establishments in Florida, and arguably the world.

 We thought we would share a bit of history to entice you… St. Armands was nearly forgotten 70 years ago.
 Prior to 1920, it was an island only accessible by boat.
 The first homesteader was Charles A. St. Amand, a Frenchman, who came to the key in the late 1880s to fish and grow vegetables.
 St. Amand filed a government claim in 1893 to homestead three islands and paid around $20 for 131 acres.
 He cleared one acre of land and built a small shack.
 Then in 1894, he sold the land to Augus McInnes for $1,500.
 Over the next 22 years, the land changed hands several times and somewhere along the way, an “r” was added to the name St. Amand.